Best used SUVs

 Based on the Mazda2, the CX-3 is the SUV most reminiscent of a sports car, with its sharp styling and characterful driving experience.
 The CX-3 is moderately practical for a compact SUV, but isn’t class-leading.
 It features a 350-litre boot (although the Bose sound system cuts into the boot space of top models) and a flat floor when the seats are folded down, which makes it easy to push items to the front.
 Mazda has a reputation for building reliable cars and the CX-3 is no different.

 If you’re looking for a large SUV with a striking design and affordable running costs, the Renault Kadjar is a great choice.
 The Kadjar makes good use of its available space, with a 472-litre boot, which is more than enough for most families.
+Fold down the rear seats, and storage space increases to 1,472 litres.

 The Kuga is Ford’s entry to the growing SUV market.
 Reliability is something that concerns used car buyers a lot, you’re in safe hands, as the Kuga is generally praised in this area.
 While the exterior design is conservative, the interior is plush and feels well screwed-together.
 The Kuga is moderately practical, with a 456-litre boot and plenty of space in the rear, including lots of legroom.